information packages

 These are all different:

-This is important for describing domains and codomains.
-This is important for describing coordinates for points.
+This is useful for describing domains and codomains.

 List Representations

 Most of our communication is going to be written in this course, so we need some agreements on how we will represent relations in writing.
 We already have several ways of representing sets.
-The easiest is to just list the members inside curly braces and separate them with commas.
+The easiest way to communicate about sets is to just list the members inside curly braces and separate the items with commas.

 domain = { Casablanca, Men in Black, The Godfather, Joker, Toy Story, King Richard }